ai-se/xtree-plan/Reports/Report-2-26-15.md

 ### Prediction Phase
 + CART is now trained on Binary Data.
   - A threshold of Bugs > 1 is used to determine if a row is defective (or not).
-  - CART is trained on a the other half of the pruned dataset. **NOTE: We do not use the same training data for planning and prediction.**
+  - CART is trained on a the other half of the pruned dataset. **NOTE: I do not use the same rows of the training data for planning and prediction.**